-As a parent, you have the ability to help make the school meal changes a positive and exciting experience for your child.
-The new school meals have more whole grains, fruits, and vegetables; low-fat milk; and less salty and fatty foods.
+As a parent, you have the ability to help make the school meals a positive and exciting experience for your child.
+School meals have whole grains, fruits, and vegetables; low-fat milk; and less salt and fat.
 Help your child check out these new meals and find what they like.
 It takes time to get kids to learn to like new foods.
 Here are some tips to help your children eat healthy foods:

 - Make time to join your child for lunch in the school cafeteria.